 Though this was a hard decision, I still have some really exciting seasonal summer recipes planned for the blog (pasta salad, grilling, and cocktails, oh my!).
 The truth is, I don’t ever want to feel like I’m sacrificing the quality and creativity of the recipes on this blog, so I knew this temporary adjustment is necessary to maintain that.

 Well, phew.
 That was a whole lot longer then I was planning for it to be!
 It feels really good to get a bit more personal and share some of my life outside of recipe testing with you all.
 So lets cheers to long summer nights, sun kissed skin, and most importantly, starting the day with these delicious Vegan Espresso Vanilla Bean Scones!

 In case you are looking for some of the tools & ingredients used in this recipe, I’ve put a few of my favorites for you here:

 - The only pastry flour I ever bake pastries with: Bob’s Red Mill Fine White Pastry Flour.
 Seriously, it makes everything taste so good!

-- I normally use Heilala Vanilla Bean Paste to bake with and I really love it, but since this product has alcohol in it I splurged on their more expensive Pure Organic Vanilla Bean Powder which is just dried and finely ground vanilla beans.
+- I normally use Heilala Vanilla Bean Paste to bake with and I really love it, but since this product has alcohol in it I splurged on their more expensive vanilla bean powder which is just dried and finely ground vanilla beans.
 Since I bake so often, this option was less expensive than buying a bunch of fresh vanilla beans at the store, however if this isn’t in your budget buying 1 fresh vanilla bean should do the trick for this recipe!